MY HEAD EXPLODED when I first learned you could make

 You can also search for content ideas in Facebook groups or forums like Quora.
 Quora is a great starting point as the platform is filled with people asking questions.
 Try searching for your topic or keyword with these filters:

 - Past week

 This way, you capitalize on recent activity.
 Start conversations and answer questions.
 It’s the quickest way to build relationships and establish your presence.

 5. Sign Up for Affiliate Programs

 There are numerous affiliate programs available, and if you’re a beginner, you won’t know the good from the bad.
 However, here are a few things to watch out for.

 Free to join: Never pay to sign up for an affiliate program.
-If you encounter a merchant asking for money upfront, walk away.
+If you encounter a merchant asking for

 Ease-of-use: Everything from signing up to getting paid should be painless.
 Find another program if it’s costing you more time and effort than it’s worth.

 Sidenote: Our database has 4,000+ affiliate programs in 100+ niches you can join right now.
 Find yours here.